puniverse/capsule/README.md

 * Have your JAR automatically choose an appropriate JVM version, set JVM flags, and add an embedded JAR to the boot class path.
 * Distribute your application as an "executable WAR": it can be deployed to a servlet container *or*, if executed directly, it will automatically download Jetty and deploy itself into the embedded container.
 * Distribute a Clojure application wihtout embedding Clojure itself in the capsule, and have Clojure downloaded the first time the capsule is launched.
-The Clojure distribution will be cached shared among all Clojure capsules so t will only be downloaded once.
+The Clojure runtime will be cached shared among all Clojure capsules so it will only be downloaded once.
+* Distribute an Avatar.js application as a JAR containing only JavaScript files, and have Avatar (including its required native libraries) downloaded automatically the first time the application is launched.
+The Avatar runtime will be cached for later use and shared among other Avatar capules.

 ### How Capsule Works